AnovaYoung/AI-System-for-Image-Restoration-and-Enhancement/README.md

 It performs exceptionally well on diverse datasets and handles noise better than CNN-based methods like DnCNN.
 It is lightweight and efficient, suitable for real-time applications.

-**Use Case in Your Application:** Removes noise from grainy, low-quality images, making them clearer for downstream tasks.
+**Use Case in Application:** Removes noise from grainy, low-quality images, making them clearer for downstream tasks.

 **2. Inpainting**